michaelmaniscalco/network/README.md

-# network
-async network library using work contracts
+# network [WIP] - a simole, easy to use async network library using work contracts
-WIP - multicast is not ready yet. lots of logging and error handling to be added
+lots of logging and error handling to be added

 # multicast example